svdo/ReRxSwift/README.md

    }
    ```

-5. Bind the text field's text:
+5. Bind the text field's text, using a Swift 4 key path to refer to the
+   `text` property of `Props`:

    ```swift
    override func viewDidLoad() {